 I am a forensic anthropologist trained in outdoor scene processing and the laboratory analysis of human remains.
 I am currently an Assistant Professor of Forensic Investigation in the University of Wisconsin-Platteville Dept. of Criminal Justice and Social Sciences.

-I am broadly interested in the factors affecting variability in the human skeleton, how variation can be described and quantified effectively, and what it can help us to say about individuals in forensic and archaeological contexts.
-I have worked with more than 4,000 modern, historic and archaeological skeletons from many of the world’s well-documented collections, both individually and as part of an international research team.
-I am also interested in research related to outdoor scene processing and forensic taphonomy.
+As a researcher, I am broadly interested in the factors affecting variability in the human skeleton, as well as methods for effective identification and processing of outdoor scenes.
+I have worked with more than 5,000 modern, historic and archaeological skeletons from many of the world’s well-documented collections, both individually and as part of an international research team.
+I also have several ongoing projects related to pedestrian searches and the identification of clandestine graves.

 Note: I am not accepting graduate students in my new position, but am I interested in advising and collaborating on projects related to my research areas for students at other institutions.
 I also have a number of research opportunities for undergrad students at UW-Platteville.
 Please contact me to discuss how we can work together!